 CORONAVIRUS (COVID-19) Advice for South Australians

-The SA Mental Health Commission recognises that many people are feeling worried, stressed and anxious in relation to the coronavirus (COVID-19) pandemic.
+The Mental Health Commissioners recognises that many people are feeling worried, stressed and anxious in relation to the coronavirus (COVID-19) pandemic.
 These are normal reactions to a confusing and fast-changing event.

 There are many sources of information on COVID-19 available, which can also add to a sense of confusion.

 We recommend that you choose reliable sources of information for updates on COVID-19, including one or two trustworthy sources of news.

 If you find yourself becoming anxious, try to check sources just twice a day as constant scrolling, searching or consumption can sometimes make you feel more worried.